e2eelab/e2ee-security-whitepaper/index.md

 #### ‌Send group message

-The send group message protocol \[Fig.30\] helps send a E2eeMsg data that has “group\_msg” as its payload to a remote peer user.
+The send group message protocol \[Fig.30\] helps send an E2eeMsg data that has “group\_msg” as its payload to a remote peer user.
 E2EE server will create a ProtoMsg by packing the E2eeMsg data and replicate it for each address of all other members.
 Then publish each E2eeMsg to the server-sent messaging channel.
 The peer user will receive this message if this channel is subscribed.

 <p align="center">